rswinkle/sorting/README.md

 This is just a set of sorting algorithms and a benchmarking program.

-I'll add several more algorithms and make some much needed improvements to some to make tmem more competetive.
+I should add several more sorting algorithms and have a cleaner divided system for testing sets of algorithms with different Big-O running times.

 I realize that clock() isn't the most accurate/precise timing method but it's simple to use and will result in the same ranking even if